 IMAC Holdings and Brain Scientific Announce a Strategic Merger to Create Synergistic End-To-End Neurological Solution

-Combined company will provide total solutions, from diagnosis to treatment, for patients with neurological disorders including Parkinson’s, Alzheimer's, and stroke

-/EIN News/ -- BRENTWOOD, Tenn. and LAKEWOOD RANCH, Fla., March 20, 2023 (GLOBE NEWSWIRE) -- via InvestorWire -- IMAC Holdings, Inc. (“IMAC”) (Nasdaq: BACK), a regenerative rehabilitation company focused on treating musculoskeletal and neurodegenerative disease, and Brain Scientific, Inc. (“Brain Scientific”) (OTCQB:BRSF), a Florida-based applied science technology company, jointly announced today that they have executed a binding Letter of Intent to combine companies in a strategic merger-of-equals (the “Transaction”).
+BRENTWOOD, Tenn. and LAKEWOOD RANCH, Fla., March 20, 2023 (GLOBE NEWSWIRE) -- via InvestorWire -- IMAC Holdings, Inc. ("IMAC") BACK, a regenerative rehabilitation company focused on treating musculoskeletal and neurodegenerative disease, and Brain Scientific, Inc. ("Brain Scientific") BRSF, a Florida-based applied science technology company, jointly announced today that they have executed a binding Letter of Intent to combine companies in a strategic merger-of-equals (the "Transaction").

 Together, the companies would provide patients with true end-to-end neurological solutions using Brain Scientific's diagnostic and motion technologies and IMAC's regenerative rehabilitation medical services.
 Hassan Kotob, Chief Executive Officer of Brain Scientific, is expected to serve as Chairman and CEO of the combined company.